CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 Instead,

-1. The runtime loads `exec` from the standard library (where `std` itself is a built-in function to get the standard library).
+1. The entire expression is evaluated, producing a lazily-evaluated value which will later be evaluated.
+The value captures `std:exec` and `std:env:get` to be used later, which are functions in the standard library.
+2. The value returned by the last line of our script is then _evaluated_, which is what actually invokes `exec`, running the `c++` program with the given arguments.
-2. The `exec` function is applied to the arguments (where `(env = ...)` is setting a non-positional argument that `exec` uses for environment variables). `exec` passes `c++` to the system's `exec` system call, which will look it up in a few fixed places.
-It then returns a _value_ representing the execution of the `c++` program without actually executing it yet.
-This omits some detail; the returned value actually contains multiple values representing things like stdout, exit code, etc.
+3. The `exec` function is applied to the arguments (where `(env = ...)` is setting a keyed argument that `exec` uses for environment variables). `exec` passes `c++` to the system's `exec` system call, which will look it up in a few fixed places.
+It then returns a value of the result of running the program.
+This omits some detail; the returned value actually contains multiple values representing things like stdout, exit code, etc, and worth noting is that the program is run asynchronously.
-3. The value returned by the last line of our script is then _evaluated_, which is what invokes the `c++` program with the given arguments.
+4. The value returned from `exec` is displayed on the command-line.

 Thus, `c++` is run only because the value of the last line of the script will run it.